MeTavi/TAT_doc/docs/Setup_Guide/index.md

   ```

 ### Check and confirm the configuration files

 Ensure that the configuration file contains the full absolute path to the src folder.
 All other folders are set up with relative paths, so no further updates are needed as long as the folder structure remains consistent.

 After placing the raw data in the appropriate folder locations as described above, check the configuration file to ensure that the file names defined for each raw data item are up to date.
 If any input file names have changed, update the configuration file accordingly.

+## More information
+for more information refer to :
+- [Data requirements](data_requirements) - This section introduces the various data requirements and provides details on the naming conventions the user should follow when placing the raw data.